heyjudesmom/Mastermind/README.md

   * Include instructions on page
   * Add audio to background
   * Add audio to check button
-  * Track wins and losses
+  * Render a scorekeeper for wins and losses